-To start the tracking, you may need to select the desired markers when the Track Selected Markers mode is selected in the viewer's top toolbar.
-Let's increase the search window horizontally of our marker, since we see the street car moves faster per frame than the default 20px setting.
+To start tracking, you may need to select the desired markers when the Track Selected Markers mode is selected in the top toolbar of the Viewer.
+Let's increase the marker search window horizontally, since the streetcar is moving faster per frame than the default 20px setting.

-In our case, since we created the first pattern keyframe in the middle of the sequence, we will need to both track forward and backward using the buttons from the viewer's top toolbar.
+In our case, since we created the first pattern keyframe in the middle of the sequence, we will need to both track forward and backward using the buttons from the top toolbar of the Viewer.